Skip to content

 Receive data, process it, then notify multiple people.

-Webhook In → HTTP Request → Email → SMS
+Webhook In → Webhook Out → Email → SMS

 Pattern 3: Conditional Logic